-While the online store is new, we have been successful in cooling GoPro and Smartphone cameras in Phoenix’s scorching summers for two years now.
-Our CAMCooLER fan system works with GoPro’s HERO11 Black, HERO11 Black Mini, HERO10 Black, HERO9 Black, and HERO8 Black cameras.
-We also support the Mevo Start and most smartphones.
+Overheating issues will occur when you take the “action” away from an action camera, like utilizing it in a static environment.
+We have successfully cooled GoPro and Smartphone cameras in Phoenix’s scorching summers since 2020.
+Our CAMCooLER fan system works with GoPro’s HERO12 Black, HERO11 Black, HERO11 Black Mini, HERO10 Black, HERO9 Black, HERO8 Black, and HERO7 Black cameras.
+We also support Mevo Start, most smartphones, and Netgear’s Nighthawk Mobile Hotspot.

-Keeping a camera recording on a warm summer day is a challenge regardless of location, but it can be almost impossible in the southwest where it gets really hot.
+Keeping a camera recording on a warm summer day is a challenge regardless of location, but it can be almost impossible in the southwest, where it gets scorching.
 We’ve looked at thermoelectric cooler Peltier devices, but they draw large amounts of power and are only about 2 percent efficient.
 That would be fine if every ballpark had an electrical plug behind every backstop, it worked, and you could beat out every other parent there for access.
-A shading device will help, but the majority of the time it alone will not suffice.
+A shading device will help, but the majority of the time, it alone will not suffice.
 According to GoPro and Logitech, these cameras need airflow movement to “wick” the heat away.
-Our camera coolers are a shading device along with active cooling blower fans.
+Our camera coolers are active cooling blower fan(s) and shading devices.

 CAMCooLER 9Ten11 cooling fan kept the GoPro 10 recording for over 4 hours at an average temperature of 119° F at 1080P | 60 | W, without the internal GoPro battery installed.